19 Home Remedies To Get Rid Of Body Odor And Tips To Follow

 • Stress And Anxiety

-Stress and anxiety may play a role in causing you to sweat more, which may result in stronger body odor.
 While hyperhidrosis (excessive sweating) may not cause health complications, it may cause a person social distress and result in low self-confidence (7).

 • Diabetes

 Diabetes is characterized by inadequate insulin secretion, which may lead to increased levels of acetone in the body.
-This may result in a sweet smell from the mouth (8).

 • Infectious Diseases

 Certain strains of microbes may result in strong and distinct body odors.
-Digestive and upper respiratory infections and bacterial vaginosisi XInflammation of the vagina caused by the overgrowth of bacteria that may lead to itchiness and vaginal discharge. may cause a strong and sweet smell in the stool, breath, or vaginal discharge (8).
+Digestive and upper respiratory infections and bacterial vaginosisi Inflammation of the vagina caused by the overgrowth of bacteria that may lead to itchiness and vaginal discharge. may cause a strong and sweet smell in the stool, breath, or vaginal discharge (8).

 • Cancer